Notifications

 • your baby is one year old or older

-• you have already completed a paper Registration of Birth for your baby and sent it to Vital Statistics or left it with the medical facility/midwife
+• you already completed a paper Registration of Birth for your baby and sent it to Vital Statistics or left it with the medical facility/midwife

 • your baby is born with the aid of a surrogate mother